Eucommia Bark Powder

 What is Eucommia Bark?

-While the outer bark is carefully peeled away, the smoother, inner bark is moderately dried.
+While the outer bark is carefully peeled away, the smoother inner bark is moderately dried.
 The inner bark contains a pure white, elastic latex.
 It is said to carry the compounds accounting for Eucommia bark’s several healing properties.
-On the other hand, older and thicker inner bark with notably more latex is considered twice as desirable for herbalists to use compared to younger, thinner bark.
+On the other hand, older and thicker inner bark with notably more latex is considered twice as desirable for herbalists to use than younger, thinner bark.